Configuration Options

 PRIVILEGED_CONTAINER 0 If set, container will run in privileged mode, SELinux label separation will be disabled (--privileged --security-opt label=disable)

-ZWIFT_UID and ZWIFT_GID can only used in X11.
+ZWIFT_UID and ZWIFT_GID can only be used with X11.
 They do not work in wayland!

 Examples